mrroach9/Rowell/readme.md

 * Displaying posts in monospaced font.

 * "First Page" and "Last Page" buttons in viewing boards.
+Same topic navigation buttons in viewing posts.

 * Notification system for info, warning and errors.(done in v0.1.2)